 Victory Heights Primary School, having opened in 2013, is making very rapid progress embedding FS and Key Stage 1-2 provision to a very high standard.
-The latest KHDA report shows that the hard work and commitment to education is clearly paying off with the school having been rated Good in the 2015-16 and 2016-17 KHDA rounds, and achieving Very Good in 2017-18.
+After a slow start in terms of its inspection rating, the hard work and commitment to education is clearly paying off with the school having been rated Good in the 2015-16 and 2016-17 KHDA rounds, and achieving Very Good in 2017-18.

 Victory Heights Primary School, located in Dubai Sports City, is a boutique British National Curriculum school that caters to the population around Victory Heights, Dubai Sports City and Jumeirah Golf Estates, although there are students from further afield.
-The current population of the school is just over 700 students, and the majority are British passport holders.
-1 percent of students are Emirati and 4 percent of students are registered as SEND.
+The current population of the school is close to 800 students, and the majority are British passport holders.
+1 percent of students are Emirati and almost 5 percent of students are registered as students with SEND requirements.

 Read our recent School Visit Review HERE!

 The majority of teachers are British passport holders and if they are not recruited from the UK, they are highly qualified, with the experience necessary to deliver the British National Curriculum.
-There are 43 teachers and 28 teaching assistants; the teacher to student ratio is 1:15 in the Primary and 1:10 in FS.
+There are 53 teachers and 28 teaching assistants; the teacher to student ratio averages 1:15.
 The teacher turnover rate , at 19%, is slightly below the average of 20-22% in Dubai although higher than in the previous year where it was only 5%.
 This is important for continuity in curriculum and school development.
 The presence of the Principal since the school's opening in 2013 has ensured not only stability, but a strong focus on improvement.

-Facilities at Victory Heights Primary School include a Foundation Stage Block that has been designed so that it is completely separate and self-contained from the rest of the primary school and a cluster design throughout the school where classrooms open out to a central indoor activity areas.
+Facilities at Victory Heights Primary School include a Foundation Stage Block that has been designed so that it is completely separate and self-contained from the rest of the primary school and a cluster design throughout the school where classrooms open out to central indoor activity areas.
 A second building was added in 2016, containing an indoor swimming pool on the ground floor and a range of additional classrooms and administrative areas above.
 This has considerably increased the capacity of the school.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.